Translation disclaimer (Translation disclaimer)

 • Provide visible leadership to the climate change agenda, inspiring the public and partners to contribute to climate action.

-• Support, challenge and scrutinise the contribution that each partner and wider sector is making to the delivery of the Climate Action Plan, to maximise the impact of that partners make to tackling climate change.
+• Support, challenge and scrutinise the contribution that each partner and wider sector is making to the delivery of the Climate Action Plan.
+To maximise the impact of that partners make to tackle climate change.

 • Influence and lobby partners within and beyond Calderdale including West Yorkshire Combined Authority and central Government for investment, resource and policy support to reduction of greenhouse gases in Calderdale.